What is Foundation Training?

 1. Situational Judgement Test (SJT)

-The test currently consists of 70 multiple choice questions to be answered within two hours and 20 minutes.
+The test currently consists of 75 sections of multiple choice questions to be answered within two hours and 20 minutes.

 The attributes being assessed are: